 Apps for SharePoint have permissions just as users and groups do.
 This enables an app to have a set of permissions that are different from the permissions of the user who is executing the app.

 You must request, in the app manifest file, the permissions that an app needs to run.
 The user who adds the app must grant these requests, and the user can only grant permissions that he or she has as a user.
 The grant must be for all the requested permissions or none of them to simplify the management of permissions for users and developers.
 (The app principal always has full control rights to the app web, so it only needs to request permissions to SharePoint resources in the host web or other locations outside the app web.)

 For more information about app permissions, see App permissions in SharePoint 2013.

 Selective delegation and authorization

 Neither users who are launching an app, nor resource owners who are granting an app permission to access a resource, need to provide the app their credentials or password.
 Instead, SharePoint 2013 enables users and resource owners to grant only the specific permissions that the app requests.
 What makes this possible is the use by SharePoint 2013 of the transaction protocol OAuth 2.0.
-For more information about OAuth in SharePoint 2013, see OAuth authentication and authorization flow for cloud-hosted apps in SharePoint 2013.
+For more information about OAuth in SharePoint 2013, see Context Token OAuth flow for apps in SharePoint 2013.